jkugler/platform-code-test/README.md

   - Once the expiration date has passed, quality score degrades twice as fast

   - The quality of an award is never negative.

-  - "Blue First" awards actually increase in quality the older they get
+  - "Blue First" awards actually increase in quality the older they get, increasing faster once they expire.

   - The quality of an award is never more than 50

-  - "Blue Distinction Plus", being a highly sought distinction, never decreases in quality
+  - "Blue Distinction Plus", being a highly sought distinction, never decreases in quality, and never expires.

   - "Blue Compare", similar to "Blue First", increases in quality as the expiration date approaches; Quality increases by 2 when there are 10 days or less left, and by 3 where there are 5 days or less left, but quality value drops to 0 after the expiration date.